If you are looking for a wireless scale there are a lot available, from cheap ones to expensive ones and some in the middle.

 One of the most popular wireless scales is the FitBit Aria.

-Fitbit is a hugely poplar company and the the Aria is their best scale.
+Fitbit is a hugely poplar company and the the Aria is one of their more popular scales.

 It works really well with Fitbit applications and will have no problems logging your BMI and your body fat percentage.
 Up to 8 users can log their information.